mcgoldrick7469/cubic-and-quartic-graph/README.md

 # cubic-and-quartic-graph

-used https://guides.lib.berkeley.edu/how-to-write-good-documentation for how to write this

-used https://www.markdownguide.org/basic-syntax for markdown syntax

-computer science project
+computer science project still being worked on.

-## purpose
+## end goal

-- this programs purpose is to take in a cubic or quartic function and return the ordered pairs along with some other information

-## how to use this program

-'insert unlisted video of using program'
+- take in ANY function and write it to a graph like feature

 ## function documentation